The anime adaptation of the four-panel manga "Ai Mai Mii".

 Art - shakey character design, brilliant still life and scenery

-Character - couldn't be pulled off better, funny and again, fit for the show
+Character - couldn't be pulled off better, funny and again, fit

 Enjoyment - don't expect a story like most people have done, watch "for the lulz"